 This exercise can help build strength in the calf while building stability in the ankle.
 How to video: https://www.youtube.com/watch?v=d2GgSoHvIXo

 Ankle alphabets are great for working the ankle musculature in all ranges of motion.
 This specific exercise helps target the calf, the three major muscles that run along the shin bone.
 The importance of working all of these muscles is to create stability in the ankle to ensure proper running mechanics. https://www.youtube.com/watch?v=u3rvo3rpqdI

 If this is a constant issue for you Chiropractic and physical therapy medicine might be necessary.
 Releasing and relaxing the muscles of the lower leg along with strengthening and retraining the muscles of the legs and hip can help alleviate the symptoms and decrease the chances of future occurrences of shin splints.
 Techniques used by chiropractors or physical therapists such as ART, GRASTON, and/or manual soft tissue manipulation can be beneficial muscle work in aiding patients to relieve muscle tension.

-If you are having problems with shin splints please give us a call at 908-756-2424 or contact us!
+If you are having problems with shin splints please give us a call at 908-756-2424 or book an appointment!